Cindy Alexander

-Her music has been featured in films Here on Earth, Smokers, Sugar & Spice, Dorm Daze II, and television shows Party of Five, Chasing Farrah).
+Her music has been featured in films such as Here on Earth, Smokers, Sugar & Spice, Dorm Daze II, The Giving Tree as well as television shows Party of Five, Chasing Farrah, and So You Think You Can Dance.

 Early life

-Alexander was born Cynthia Ann Plotkin in Los Angeles, CA. Her mother, Nancy (née Kaufman), was an elementary school teacher, and her father, Gary Plotkin, was an attorney.
+She was born in Los Angeles, California, United States.
+Her mother, Nancy (née Kaufman), was an elementary school teacher, and her father, Gary Plotkin, was an attorney.